-When the larvae hatch, they bore holes in the fruit apex or narrow tip, tunnel through the flesh and skin and then feed on the seed.
-Fruit deterioration and early fruit drop are caused by the infection.
-All stages of fruit are vulnerable.
-The presence of a sap stain extending from the caterpillar entry hole and accumulating on the drip point at the fruit apex is the first symptom of infection.
+When the larvae hatch, they bore holes in the apex or narrow tip of the fruit, tunnelling through the flesh and skin before feeding on the seed.
+The infection causes fruit degeneration and early fruit drop.
+Fruit is fragile at all stages.
+The first sign of infection is the presence of a sap stain spreading from the caterpillar entry hole and accumulating on the drip point at the fruit apex.